SixArm/rust-101/topics/crates/clap-crate-for-command-line-arg-parsing.md

 Once you've done that, you can import the crate and start defining your CLI options.

+CLAP offers a variety of syntaxes, such as a `Derive` syntax that can automatically configure many CLAP options, a macro syntax that can configure a command step-by-step, and a builder syntex.

+Overall, the CLAP crate provides a powerful and flexible way to parse command-line arguments in Rust, making it easy to build robust and user-friendly command-line interfaces for your Rust programs.

+## CLAP command macro

 Here's a simple example of how to use the CLAP crate to define a CLI for a Rust program, and how to use the `clap::command!` macro:

 ```rust